Updated May 7, 2026 · Reviewed by Valentin Kel, Software Developer at CloudAware

 The CI identifier is like a bouncer at the hottest club in town.
 It lets the right CIs in and kicks out duplicates.
 But if the rules aren’t clear, it’s like a bouncer with no clue what they’re doing — and suddenly, you’re looking at 30% duplicate CIs across your assets.
 Not fun.

 When setting your identifier rules, don’t skip the details.
 If your out-of-the-box rules are fine, great.
 But for custom configurations or older systems, take an extra step.
 Refine the rules by leveraging unique attributes from your data sources.
-It’ll save you hours of cleanup down the road, and it’ll make your ITIL CMDB best practices stand out.
+It’ll save you hours of cleanup down the road, and it’ll make your ITIL best practices stand out.

 Action plan: Use Cloudaware to ensure each CI is correctly recognized from the get-go, reducing the chance of duplications.